botman/botman/README.md

 ### Cache

-With basic usage BotMan will use ``array`` cache which is non-persistent.
+If not specified otherwise, BotMan will use ``array`` cache which is non-persistent.
 When using the Laravel facade it will automatically use the Laravel Cache component.

 #### Doctrine Cache
 Use any [Doctrine Cache](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/caching.html) driver by passing it to the factory: